 - You may not see the names of everyone who is included in the conversation.

-- Removing a CC from the recipients of an email will only remove them from the conversation in Support if the sender is the requester or CC and the requester is present on the email (as the sender or recipient).
-An end user who is not already participating in the ticket as requester or CC will not be able to remove CCs via email.
+- Removing a CC from the recipients of an email only removes them from the conversation in Support if the sender is the requester or CC and the requester is present on the email (as the sender or recipient).
+An end user who is not already participating in the ticket as a requester or CC cannot remove CCs via email.

 - You can add additional CCs to the email thread.
 When you add additional CCs, all public responses since the ticket was created are included in the CC.